How to Get a Good Job Without a College Degree

 The good news is that there are ways to get a good job without a college degree, even if the job listing says it is a requirement.
 In fact, some hiring managers simply say this as a way to cut down on the number of applications.
 If you can demonstrate that you have the skills and experience needed for the job, some employers will overlook your lack of a degree.

-There are some things you can do throughout the job search process to get a good job without a college degree.
+There are some things you can do throughout the job search process to get a good job that pays well without a college degree.

 Ask: Can I Do the Job?

 Before applying for the job, look carefully at the job listing.
 Read the job description, looking in particular at any “required” skills or experiences.
 Then ask yourself the question, “Can I do the job?”

 If you have most of the skills and abilities needed for the job, but are only lacking the required degree, go for it.
 Also, keep in mind that if the degree is listed as “recommended” or “desired” instead of “required,” the hiring manager will be more likely to look at an applicant without the degree.

 However, if you lack the degree and you don’t have many of the required skills and experiences, you might not want to apply.
 There is no sense in wasting your time and energy applying for a job that is not right for you.

 Even if you are unable to get a four-year bachelor’s degree (or a two-year associate’s degree), you can always take small steps in your education that would impress a hiring manager.